 make alterations ourselves, if the authority fails to make the alterations within two months of the direction being given

 If we receive a representation on one of the two grounds referred to above from an eligible person(s) or body we will consider it and make a decision.
-In order to reach a decision we must consult with the Returning Officer and will also need to consult with others such as the local authority as well as carry out our own enquiries.
-Although we will conclude this consideration as promptly as possible, it is unlikely that with regard to representations received in 2015 any decision that we make to direct a change to polling places (if we were to make such a decision) could be implemented in time for the elections being held on 7 May 2015.
+In order to reach a decision we must consult with the Returning Officer and may also need to consult with others as well as carry out our own enquiries.